pensolve/blog/_posts/2018-01-22-Gold-bar-riddle.md

 Cut the gold bar on an angle around its length, such that you don't go completely through it but loop around 50 times.
-Second cut you slice completely down the length make 98 identical pieces (and the ends add up to the last two pieces).
+With the second cut, you slice completely down the length make 98 identical pieces (and the ends add up to the last two pieces).

  ![Gold bar riddle extension solution](http://pensolve.com/blog/public/gold-bar-riddle/gold-bar-solution-2.png){: .center-image }